sebaeze/url-shortener/README.md

 # Backend solution

-The backend is implemented using Lambda and Node.js in order to quicly scale-out instances on high demand.
+The backend is developed using Node.js 20.x and deployed on Lambda, in order to quickly scale-out instances during high demand.

 ![alt text](./diagrams/backend_overview.drawio.png)